Once your test is running, you can view its details on the analytics page. Here’s how:

 Can I edit variations in a running test?

-You can make changes to any variation by editing it like a normal page in your account.
+You can make changes to any variation by editing it like a normal page in your account from the analytics section of your split test.
 That said, making changes while your test is running can skew results!

 Can I change the distribution of traffic to the variations in my Split Test?

-No, in the early release phase of our new split tester, you cannot change the traffic distribution of traffic once a split test is running.
+No, you cannot change the traffic distribution of traffic once a split test is running.

 How do I know when I have a winning variation?